As used in this article, unless a federal law or regulation or the context clearly requires a different meaning:

 (i) “Base salary” means a member’s cash compensation exclusive of overtime from covered employment during the last 12 months of employment.
 Until a member has worked 12 months, annualized base salary is used as base salary.

-(m) “Credited service” means the sum of a member’s years of service, active military duty, disability service, and annual leave service.
+(n) “Credited service” means the sum of a member’s years of service, active military duty, disability service, unused annual leave service, and unused sick leave service.

 (1) An unmarried person under age 18 who is: